juanmendez/caster-io-samples/README.md

 # Gradle Plugin Basics

-This is a sample library used to demonstrate the creation of a Gradle Plugin inside of your build.gradle file.
+This fork from tutorial from [caster.io](https://caster.io/lessons/creating-a-gradle-plugin) is intended to be updated and also show the tutorial using `kotlin` as well.

 Branches:
 - groovy/00.pluginBasics (using androidX, and kotlin)